Orosomucoid: Clinical significance

 AGP shows a complex interaction with thyroid homeostasis: AGP in low concentrations was observed to stimulate the thyrotropin (TSH) receptor and intracellular accumulation of cyclic AMP.
 High AGP concentrations, however, inhibited TSH signalling.
 This specific function of AGP still remains largely unknown and under researched.

 Alpha-1-acid glycoprotein has been identified as one of four potentially useful circulating biomarkers for estimating the five-year risk of all-cause mortality (the other three are albumin, very low-density lipoprotein particle size, and citrate).
 Studies have shown that Alpha 1-acid glycoprotein is an independent predictor death while hospitalized.
 In a study of 433 patients, from ages 73–92, and all admitted in a rehabilitation department for geriatric medicine the study collected base line alpha 1-acid glycoproteins at baseline and then at discharge or death.
-This study showed that in the population of discharged patients their baseline alpha 1-acid glycoprotein levels where higher than those who's stay ended with death (1691 +/* 69 mg/l versus 1340 +/- 456 mg/l).
+This study showed that in the population of discharged patients their baseline alpha 1-acid glycoprotein levels where higher than those whose stay ended with death (1691 +/* 69 mg/l versus 1340 +/- 456 mg/l).